Brown Rice: Cooking Tips and Varieties

 Brown rice is available in a variety of forms, but the differences among the types are culinary rather than nutritional.
 When deciding which to buy, keep in mind how you plan to use the rice.

 Long-grain brown rice cooks to a firm, fluffy texture and the grains remain separate when cooked.
 This texture and the mild, lightly nutty flavor make long-grain brown rice a good all-purpose rice.
-It’s especially good in pilafs, rice salads, and as a bed for vegetables, seafood, and bean dishes.
+It’s especially good in pilafs, rice salads, and as a bed for vegetable and bean dishes.

 Medium-grain brown rice cooks to a fluffy texture like long-grain, but is slightly more tender and has more of a nutty, sweet flavor.
 Medium grain rice is also good as an all-purpose rice and works especially well in baked goods, griddle cakes, and as a stuffing for vegetables.